 Poll shows most Tunisians think EU has good relations with their country

-The survey – part of a wave of opinion polls carried out in seven southern Mediterranean partner countries – was conducted in Tunisia from August-September 2017, with 1,000 people consulted in face-to-face interviews.
-Respondents were asked about their general perceptions of the EU and the values with which it is associated, about EU relations with their country, and the impact of EU financial support.
+The survey – part of a wave of opinion polls carried out in eight southern Mediterranean partner countries – was conducted in Tunisia from June to July 2020, with 1,016 people consulted in face-to-face interviews.
+Respondents were asked about their general perceptions of the EU and the values with which it is associated, about EU relations with their country, and the impact of EU financial support, including in supporting their country’s response to the COVID-19 crisis.
 The surveys also look at preferred sources of information, how people feel about their personal situation and the situation in their country, and their expectations for the future.

-In general, Tunisians were less positive in their perceptions of the EU than the regional average for the three Maghreb countries (Algeria, Morocco, Tunisia), a trend reflecting a slightly less optimistic outlook about the situation in their country, and life in general.
+In general, Tunisians were more positive in their perceptions of the EU than the regional average for the three Maghreb countries (Algeria, Morocco, Tunisia), a trend reflecting a slightly more optimistic outlook about the situation in their country and life in general.

-Asked to describe relations with the EU, 67% said they were good, compared to an average of 74% in the Maghreb.
-Fifty-seven per cent of those asked saw the EU as an important partner, while 54% felt the EU had a positive influence on the development of their country (60% Maghreb average).
-Forty-eight per cent of Tunisians were aware of the financial support provided by the EU, and half of those saw this support as effective (50%, compared to 59% regional average).
+Asked to describe relations with the EU, 66% said they were good, compared to an average of 59% in the Maghreb.
+Fifty-nine per cent of those asked saw the EU as an important partner, while 56% felt the EU had a positive influence on the development of their country.
+Forty-nine per cent of Tunisians were aware of the financial support provided by the EU, and seven in ten people saw this support as effective (71%, compared to 61% regional average).

-In more general terms, 50% of those asked had a positive image of the EU, compared to the Maghreb average of 55%, while 17% had a neutral image and just 22% a negative image.
-As in other countries of the region, the values most frequently associated with the EU were human rights and individual freedom; those least associated with the EU were the absence of corruption, solidarity and tolerance.
+In more general terms, 46% of those asked had a positive image of the EU, compared to the Maghreb average of 45%, while 27% had a neutral image and just 9% a negative image.
+As in other countries of the region, the values most frequently associated with the EU were human rights and economic prosperity; those least associated with the EU were the absence of corruption and religious freedom.

 In general, Tunisians think that the European Union’s image in their national media is positive.
-On television, forty-six per cent of them believe that the image is very to fairly positive, while thirteen per cent believe it to be very to fairly negative.
-Television is followed by websites (42% positive, 22% neutral, 13% negative) and printed press (35% positive, 27% neutral, 12% negative).
+On television, forty-nine per cent of them believe that the image is very to fairly positive, while seven per cent believe it to be very to fairly negative.
+Television is followed by radio (42% positive, 32% neutral, 6% negative) and websites (41% positive, 25% neutral, 9% negative).

-Tunisians are generally satisfied with their lives (57%, compared to an average of 72% for the Maghreb), but worried about the economic situation in their country (82% feel it is bad, compared to 64% in the region).
-But they are hopeful that things will improve over the next 12 months, with 37% expecting their life in general to be better (against 34% who are expecting it to be worse) and 37% expecting an improved financial situation of their household (against 16% who are expecting it to be worse).
+Tunisians are generally satisfied with their lives (57%, compared to an average of 60% for the Maghreb), but worried about the economic situation in their country (73% feel it is bad, compared to 69% in the region).
+But 52% are expecting their life in general to be better in the next twelve months (against 7% who are expecting it to be worse) while 52% think that the financial situation of their household is already good (against 41% who think it is bad).

 The EU Neighbours South regional overview report and factsheets are available here.